Area Between Two Curves#

 \[\int_a^b f(x)-g(x) ~dx.\]

 It’s extremely important to draw the region in question to make sure the above formula is applied correctly.
-While it’s not necessary to draw each curve using all of the techniques built up in the Curve Sketching packet, the curves should be drawn with enough detail to clearly identify the top and bottom functions and the corresponding boundaries.
+While it’s not necessary to draw each curve using all of the techniques built up in the section on Curve Sketching, the curves should be drawn with enough detail to clearly identify the top and bottom functions and the corresponding boundaries.

 The following guidelines should be applied to make sure the area of the region is computed correctly.